University-of-Colorado-Sports-Science/data-analysis-2025/README.md

 ### Next Steps
 Now that you have the repository downloaded, open the R Markdown file entitled `data-analysis-2025.Rmd`.
 This will be the notebook where you are expected to compile your full data workflow with meaningful comments, accurate variable names, create visualizations, and perform your data analysis.
 Feel free to create additional R notebooks or R script files to explore the workflows you want to implement without doing work in the main document.
 The main `data-analysis-2025.Rmd` file has a few included libraries and headings to get you started and show some expected formatting.

+The `general-documents` folder will contain a document entitled `group-assignments.pdf`.
+This document will list your group members, analysis questions, and which project (1 or 2) the analysis questions should be answered in.
+Please answer these **in the order they are given** since each is set up to work with the flow of the internship.
+In general, the first question will be a bit more concise and easier to answer, while the second will be slightly more in-depth since you will already have a flow with your team.

 The `data-sets` folder in the repository is the home for all of the cleansed data sets that will be provided to you from the CU Sports Science Team.
 They will be in both Excel (`.xlsx`) and Comma Separated Value (`.csv`) format for flexibility.

 The `notes` folder in the repository will be home to all note-taking documents throughout the project.
 Feel free to upload PDF (`.pdf`), Word (`.docx`), Plain text (`.txt`), Markdown (`.md`), or any other note document to this folder.
 Note taking is expected in meetings, researching, and general brainstorming.
 While not explicitly required, it will be helpful to see your thought processes if you encounter roadblocks, so good and thoughtful note-taking will only benefit you in the long-run.